 Joules Yard by Mikki Longley

-As any folk roots promoter will tell you, though concerts can be successful in many ways, it is extremely difficult to make them work financially.
+As any folk roots promoter will tell you, it is extremely difficult to make concerts work financially.
 Unless an event attracts a near capacity audience (increasingly difficult these days) one is lucky to break even let alone make a profit.
 So, over the years, despite enthusiastic support from Kontra regulars, several of our much-loved venues have had to close their doors to live music.
 2017 was a particularly bad year, and by the end of it both Joules Yard and Kettering Arts Centre had decided they could no longer host live music events.
 We are left with happy memories of some wonderful gigs at all our former venues.